-I registered my copyrights, and it was the best thing I could have done
+I registered my copyrights and trademarks, and it was the best thing I could have done

 During the process of protecting my copyrighted material I discovered ways to locate my content that others copied.
 I search the Internet using key words based on the time of year it is.
 For example, in the fall of the year I search using terms like “how to winterize your RV” or “RV winterizing.”
 Within seconds I discover sites using my RV winterizing articles verbatim, without permission.
 When I search terms like this it’s not uncommon for 10 or more of the first 25 sites that appear in the search to have my content.
 I mentioned earlier, RVs are a niche market as it pertains to technical writers who post content on the Internet.
 I have done this for a long time, so my content is not only desirable, it is everywhere.
 To date, I have written well over 1,600 RV related articles, and produced and posted over 400 RV videos on our YouTube channel.
 Our YouTube channel, as I am writing this, has over 13,000,000 views.
 When you take that kind of Internet presence, and add quality rich content, people are going to copy it.
 I remember discovering a person who took one of our hour-long RV training videos, had it transcribed, and produced an exact replica with himself as the host.
 He replicated 500 copies with plans to sell to the public.
 Fortunately we were able to catch it and stop it.